warbugs/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/migrating-imap-mailboxes.md

 Here are a few limitations to be aware of:

-- You can only migrate items in a user's inbox or other mail folders.
+- You can only migrate items in a user's inbox or other mail folders, but no Sub-Folders or nested folders inside the main folders.
 This type of migration doesn't migrate contacts, calendar items, or tasks.

 - You can migrate a maximum of 500,000 items from a user's mailbox (emails are migrated from newest to oldest).